In the middle of a crisis, Facebook Inc. renames itself Meta

 “Changing their name doesn’t change reality: Facebook is destroying our democracy and is the world’s leading peddler of disinformation and hate,” the group said in a statement.
 “Their meaningless name change should not distract from the investigation, regulation and real, independent oversight needed to hold Facebook accountable.”

-In explaining the rebrand, Zuckerberg said the name Facebook doesn’t encompass everything the company does anymore.
-In addition to its social network, that now includes Instagram, Messenger, its Quest VR headset, its Horizon VR platform and more.
+In explaining the rebrand, Zuckerberg said the name Facebook no longer encompasses everything the company does.
+In addition to the social network, that now includes Instagram, Messenger, its Quest VR headset, its Horizon VR platform and more.

 “Today we are seen as a social media company,” Zuckerberg said.
 “But in our DNA we are a company that builds technology to connect people.”

-Associated Press writers Mae Anderson in New York and Matt O’Brien in Providence, R.I., contributed to this report.
+Associated Press writers Mae Anderson and Tali Arbel in New York and Matt O’Brien in Providence, R.I., contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.